Admission Policies

 Since the University is not a state-supported institution, enrollment is not limited to residents of Texas nor is any distinction made on this basis in entrance requirements or tuition and fees.

-The University seeks high school students who have pursued a curriculum of college preparatory courses including English, social studies, mathematics, natural science, and a foreign language.
+The University seeks applicants who have pursued a curriculum of college preparatory courses including English, social studies, mathematics, natural science, and a foreign language.
+Applicants are also required to take one of the following: SAT, ACT, or CLT.
 Applicants pursuing a discipline in the sciences are encouraged to have four years of mathematics.
 Depth in foreign language is advised.

 Braniff Graduate School of Liberal Arts